-Undertakings that will be implemented in response to a formally declared emergency within thirty (30) days of the declaration shall be reviewed in accord with the project review process described elsewhere in this Programmatic Agreement, including paragraphs V(1), V(3), V(4), V(6), and V(7) but with an expedited timeframe to at least allow notification and some opportunity for consultation to the extent that such notice and consultation can be conducted without endangering people’s lives or property.
-This includes consideration of appropriate mitigation measures in the event of an adverse effect.
-Written notification of the emergency action being considered shall be provided to the SHPO, including information on the proposed action, the potential effects to historic properties, a description of the avoidance, minimization, or mitigation measures, if any, for the effects of the undertaking on historic properties and the timeframe available for comment.
+Expedited Review for Emergency Undertakings: For undertakings responding to a declared emergency within 30-day window (and not exempt under paragraph 1 above), the Agency shall utilize an expedited review process.
+The Agency shall provide written notification to the SHPO and any applicable Tribes containing the following details:

+A description of the proposed emergency undertaking and its location;

+An assessment of potential effects on historic properties;

+Proposed avoidance, minimization, or mitigation measures; and

+A designated timeframe for comment.

+Review Timeline and Timeline Extensions

+Comment Period: The SHPO and consulting parties have seven (7) calendar days from receipt of the notification to review and provide comments on the proposed undertaking and mitigation measures

+If the SHPO does not object within seven (7) days, the Agency may proceed.

+Extensions: If the Agency determines that emergency conditions require the use of these expedited procedures beyond thirty (30) days, the Agency must notify the SHPO and the Council prior to the expiration of the original 30-day window to request an extension.

 VI.
 RESOLVING ADVERSE EFFECTS

+National Historic Landmarks

-If an undertaking may adversely affect a National Historic Landmark, the Agency shall request the SHPO, the Council, and the Secretary of the Interior to participate in consultation to resolve any adverse effects, as outlined in 36 CFR 800.10.
+If an undertaking may adversely affect a National Historic Landmark, the Agency shall immediately request the SHPO, the Council, and the Secretary of the Interior to participate in consultation to resolve any adverse effects, as outlined in 36 CFR § 800.10.

+Adverse Effect Determination and Standard Mitigation

-When the qualified professional determines that a proposed project will result in an adverse effect to an historic property, the qualified professional shall consult with VDHP on whether it is appropriate to execute a Standard Mitigation Measures Agreement as outlined in Appendix E.
+When a qualified professional determines that a proposed project will result in an adverse effect to a historic property, they shall consult with VDHP to evaluate the appropriateness of a Standard Mitigation Measures Agreement, as detailed in Appendix E.

-If VDHP determines that executing a Standard Mitigation Measures Agreement is appropriate to mitigate the proposed adverse effect, the qualified professional shall prepare an Agreement and submit it to VDHP for review.
-VDHP shall advise the Recipient and the Agency of its decision to execute the Agreement within twenty-one 21 days following its receipt with adequate documentation.
-The SHPO may consult with the Secretary of the Agency of Commerce and Community Development to resolve project conflicts.
+If VDHP concurs that the Standard Mitigation Measures Agreement is appropriate to resolve the adverse effect, the qualified professional shall draft an agreement and submit it to VDHP with adequate documentation.
+VDHP shall review the submission and notify the Recipient and the Agency of its decision to execute the agreement within twenty-one (21) days of receipt.
+The SHPO may consult with the Secretary of ACCD to resolve any unresolved project conflicts.

+Execution and Implementation

-When the SHPO determines that it is appropriate to execute a Standard Mitigation Measures Agreement, the Agreement shall be signed by the Agency, the SHPO, and the Recipient, and the Agency shall ensure that the terms of the Agreement are carried out.
+Upon a determination by the SHPO that a Standard Mitigation Measures Agreement is appropriate, the agreement shall be executed via signature by the Agency, the SHPO, and the Recipient.
+The Agency shall remain ultimately responsible for ensuring that the terms and stipulations of the executed agreement are fully implemented.

+Archaeological Properties and Data Recovery

-In the case of an adverse effect to a National Register-eligible archaeological site, the qualified archaeological professional shall develop an Archaeological Data Recovery Plan as part of the Standard Mitigation Measures Agreement that meets applicable federal and state guidelines, including the Council’s Treatment of Archaeological Properties and Recommended Approach for Consultation on Recovery of Significant Information From Archaeological Sites (1999), and the Guidelines for Conducting Archaeological Studies in Vermont (most recent and updated version).
-Data Recovery projects shall include a significant public education and interpretation component whenever appropriate.
-Materials recovered shall be curated and stored in accordance with 36 CFR 79 and VDHP curation standards.
+In the case of an adverse effect on a National Register-eligible archaeological site, the qualified archaeological professional shall develop an Archaeological Data Recovery Plan as part of the Standard Mitigation Measures Agreement.
+This plan must be completed following all applicable federal and state guidelines, including:

+The Advisory Council on Historic Preservation’s “Treatment of Archaeological Properties.”

+The Advisory Council on Historic Preservation’s “Recommended Approach for Consultation on Recovery of Significant Information from Archaeological Sites” (1999).

+The Vermont Division for Historic Preservation “Guidelines for Conducting Archaeological Studies in Vermont.”

+Data recovery projects shall incorporate a significant public education and interpretation component whenever appropriate.
+All recovered materials and associated records shall be curated and stored in accordance with federal standards under 36 CFR Part 79 and current VDHP curation standards.